-Alsup previously denied the cities’ motions to remand the cases back to state court, finding that their public nuisance claims must be governed by federal law, rather than state law, due to the international nature of the alleged wrongdoing.
+Alsup previously denied the cities’ motions to remand the cases to state court, finding that their public nuisance claims must be governed by federal law, rather than state law, due to the international nature of the alleged wrongdoing.

-Lawsuits brought by three other California municipalities – San Mateo County, Marin County, and the city of Imperial Beach – were remanded back to state court earlier this year.
+Lawsuits brought by three other California municipalities – San Mateo County, Marin County, and the city of Imperial Beach – were remanded to state court earlier this year.
 The oil companies are appealing that decision.

 A federal judge in Manhattan is also considering a motion to dismiss New York City’s lawsuit against the same five oil companies.